jakub-klapka/wp-secure-post-with-link/readme.txt

 License: GPL2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add new post status "Secured with Link".
+Adds new post status "Secured with Link".
 Posts with this status will be accessible only with randomly generated token in URL.

 == Description ==
 This plugin adds new status for posts (or pages/custom post types) called "Secured with link".
 If you select this status, that specific post wouldn't be accessible on its standard URL anymore, but you have to access it on URL with random token in it.
 This URL is displayed on post edit screen in administration.